DamienHarper/auditor-bundle/tests/README.md

 ### Default configuration (SQLite)

-This configuration uses an in memory sqlite database, it's the fastest configuration.
+This configuration uses an in memory SQLite database and generates code coverage report in `tests/coverage` folder (requires [Xdebug extension](https://xdebug.org/docs/install#configure-php)).

 ```bash
 ./vendor/bin/phpunit
 ```

-or
+You can also run tests using an in memory SQLite database and without generating code coverage report, it's the fastest configuration.

 ```bash
 ./vendor/bin/phpunit -c tests/travis/sqlite.travis.xml
 ```